-Although it is not a common allergy, people can be allergic to strawberries.
+People can be allergic to strawberries.
+However, it is less common than other types of food allergies.
 The symptoms of a strawberry allergy range from mild to very severe.

 Strawberries are a favorite fruit for many Americans.
 The United States produced an estimated 3 billion pounds of strawberries in 2014 alone.
 In many areas, strawberries are available all year round in local grocery stores.